 The golf course also does weddings in its outdoor pavilion overlooking the harbor.
 "We book a lot of golfing bachelor parties - the groom plays free," Owens says.
 In addition to Patriots Point Links, other courses - RiverTowne Country Club, Dunes West, Charleston National - are nearby.

-If you can’t resist going into Charleston, you can drive or, better yet, take a water taxi to downtown from Patriots Point’s marina (across a parking lot from The Cottages).
-Too, Mount Pleasant can be a nice alternative to the tourist crowds, and can even compete in the “foodie” department.
-On a recent visit, we ate Asian fusion at Eurasia and seafood dishes at Carter’s Kitchen, owned and operated by renowned Chef Robert Carter.
-If you want to do your own cooking, Whole Foods and Trader Joe’s are – you guessed it – minutes away.
+If you can't resist going into Charleston, you can drive or, better yet, take a water taxi to downtown from Patriots Point's marina (across a parking lot from The Cottages).
+Too, Mount Pleasant can be a nice alternative to the tourist crowds, and can even compete in the "foodie" department.

 The Cottages' current weekday stay-and-play package runs $189 per person per night (including golf, breakfast, lunch at the course, a sleeve of balls and bottled water); Polinski says she'd like to get the price down - to, say, $130-$150 - to build traffic.
 Golf alone at Patriots Point is $55 ("we need to get that lower, too," she says), though extra rounds are free.